brajrajnagar/Chaabi/README.md

 # Chaabi
 IITD recruitment

-Please find all the detial about assignment in notebook(chaabi.ipynb)
+Please find all the detail about assignment in notebook(chaabi.ipynb)